Military Friendly Campus

 Rocky Mountain College is proud to participate in the Yellow Ribbon Program.
 The Yellow Ribbon Program at Rocky Mountain College is available to undergraduate students.
 Graduate students can certainly use their Post-9/11 GI Bill benefit to attend RMC, but do not qualify for the Yellow Ribbon Program.

 The Yellow Ribbon Program was established by the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows colleges in the United States to voluntarily enter into an agreement with the VA to fund tuition and fee expenses for qualified veterans.
-The Post-9/11 GI Bill will pay up to $24,479.79 for the 2019-20 academic year for a veteran's tuition and fees.
+The Post-9/11 GI Bill will pay up to $25,162.14 for the 2020-21 academic year for a veteran's tuition and fees.
 Under the Yellow Ribbon agreement, RMC will then contribute 50 percent of the remaining tuition and required fee* expenses, and the Department of Veterans Affairs will match that amount.
 This agreement results in a veteran's tuition and fees being fully covered.
-The Department of Veterans Affairs will also pay a housing allowance of $1,512 per month and up to $1,000 for books and supplies.
+The Department of Veterans Affairs will also pay a monthly housing allowance and up to $1,000 for books and supplies directly to you.

 You may qualify for the Yellow Ribbon Program if you: